Cloud Native Logging

-When logging is enabled (Enabling Logging), log-agent is automatically installed for an on-premises cluster.
+When logging is enabled (Enabling Logging), Cloud Native Logging is automatically installed for an on-premises cluster.
 You can also manually install this add-on by referring to this section.
 For details about this add-on, see Cloud Native Logging.

 Overview

-log-agent is an add-on based on Fluent Bit and OpenTelemetry for cloud native logging.
-It supports CRD-based log collection policies, collects and forwards standard output logs, container file logs, node logs, and Kubernetes events of containers in a cluster.
-After the add-on is installed, standard output logs and Kubernetes events are collected by default.
-For details about how to use log-agent to collect logs, see Collecting Data Plane Logs.
+Cloud Native Logging is based on Fluent Bit and OpenTelemetry.
+It supports CRD-based log collection policies, as well as collects and forwards stdout logs, container file logs, node logs, and Kubernetes events of containers in a cluster.
+After Cloud Native Logging is installed, stdout logs and Kubernetes events are collected by default.
+For details about how to use Cloud Native Logging to collect logs, see Collecting Data Plane Logs.

 Constraints

-• log-agent is available only in clusters v1.21 or later.
+- This add-on is only available in clusters v1.21 or later.

-• If the node storage driver is Device Mapper, the container file logs must be collected from the path where the data disk is attached to the node.
+- If the node storage driver is Device Mapper, container file logs must be collected from the path where the data disk is attached to the node.

-• If the container runtime is containerd, each standard output log cannot be in multiple lines.
+- If the container runtime is containerd, each stdout log cannot be in multiple lines.

 Permissions

-The fluent-bit component of the log-agent add-on reads and collects the standard output logs on each node, file logs in pods, and node logs based on the collection configuration.
+The fluent-bit component of Cloud Native Logging reads and collects the stdout logs on each node, container file logs, and node logs based on the collection configuration.

 The following permissions are required for running the fluent-bit component:

-Assigning Authorization for log-agent in Your On-Premises Cluster
+Assigning Authorization Before Installing Cloud Native Logging in an On-Premises Cluster

-The log-agent add-on needs to be authenticated before accessing LTS and AOM.
-This add-on uses Workload Identity to allow workloads in your on-premises cluster to impersonate IAM service accounts to access cloud services.
+Cloud Native Logging needs to be authenticated before accessing LTS and AOM.
+This add-on leverages workload identities to allow workloads in an on-premises cluster to impersonate IAM users to access cloud services.

-Workload Identity allows you to configure the public key of your cluster for the IAM IdP and add a mapping rule to map a ServiceAccount to an IAM service account.
+Workload identities allow you to add the public key of an on-premises cluster for an IAM IdP and add a rule to map a ServiceAccount to an IAM account.
 During workload deployment, the token of the ServiceAccount is mounted to the workload.
 This token is used to access cloud services.
-This way, the AK/SK of the IAM service account is not required, reducing security risks.
+This way, the AK/SK of the IAM account is not required, reducing security risks.

-1. Obtain the JSON Web Key Set (JWKS) of the on-premises cluster, which is used to verify the ServiceAccount token issued by ClusterIssuer.
+- Obtain the JSON Web Key Set (JWKS) issued by the private key of the on-premises cluster.
+The JWKS is used to verify the ServiceAccount token issued by this cluster.

 kubectl get --raw /openid/v1/jwks